crd150/crd150.github.io/policymap.md

 * `rename()` renames some of the variables such that labels are easier to process in R (e.g. no spaces, concise).
 * The `select()` function keeps only the necessary variables to reduce the clutter.
-* R read the variable *Median leverage ratio for all loans in 2016* as a characteristic and not a numeric, which is incorrect.
+* R read the variable *Median leverage ratio for all loans in 2016* as a character and not a numeric, which is incorrect.
 This happened because missing values are designated as "N/A" in PolicyMap not "NA", which is how R designates missing values.
 In order to get the variable into its proper numeric form, convert "N/A" to "NA".
 The `replace()` function tells R to replace values in *levratio* that are equal to "N/A" to the value "NA".
 The function `as.double()` then tells R to convert the character variable *levratio* to a double.

 The tibble should now look like the following